Kaoffie/cocoa-specs/README.md

 | /ʃəl/ | `-RBL` | Yes | |
 | /ʃəs/ | `-RBS` | Yes | |

-For the finals above that have been labelled "Yes" under the Syllable Replacement, that means that in cases where we need to represent the syllable as a whole chord in a write-out outline, we can use the final along with the joiner `SWR` to replace the conventional syllable stroke.
+For the finals above that have been labelled "Yes" under the Syllable Replacement column, that means that in cases where we need to represent the syllable as a whole chord in a write-out outline, we can use the final along with the joiner `SWR` to replace the conventional syllable stroke.
 For instance:

 - digestion: `TKAOEUPBLG/SWR*ES/SWR-GS` (also `.../SH*OPB`)
 - wonderful: `WOPBD/SWRER/SWR-FL` (also `.../STPUL`)